openkfw/TruBudget/e2e-test/README.md

 ### Start E2E-Tests via Cypress

 After a provisioned trubudget node is setup and cypress is working as expected the e2e-tests can be started.
+A report in HTML format will be generated once the tests are finished.
+This report includes screenshots of the failed tests and information about the passed tests.
+The report can be found in `cypress/report`.

 :::info
 Make sure following commands are executed from the `e2e-test` directory.